wasny0ps/Damn-Vulnerable-DeFi/Challenges/Truster/README.md

 }
 ```

 Basically, it gets the address of the `TrusterLenderPool` contract in the constructor.
 Later, it gets the pool contract's balance.
-Next, it encodes the data variable with the abi signature parameter as the approve function and its parameters we will have sent when the functionCall() is executed.
+Next, it **encodes the data variable with the abi signature parameter as the approve function and its parameters** we will have sent when the `functionCall()` is executed.

-In the final step, first we call the flashLoan function to execute data.
+In the final step, first, we call the flashLoan function to execute data.
 Lastly, we transfer all tokens to our balance.
-Here is attacker commands:
+Here are the attacker commands:

 ```js
 const AttackFactory = await ethers.getContractFactory('AttackTruster', deployer);